ibelikov/jimmy/DEVELOPMENT.rst

 In this example if the validation fails, the method returns an error.

-Plugin should return dict with unique keys (if they aren't unique, jimmy will error about it).
-This dict could be used in further steps by injecting merged dict of all returned values from all plugins.
+Module should return dict with unique keys (if they aren't unique, jimmy will error about it).
+This dict could be used in further steps by injecting merged dict of all returned values from all modules.

 Example: